ndierckx/NOVOPlasty/README.md

 **28/04/17**
 - A new option to save the assembled reads in seperate files (UPDATED CONFIG FILE!).
 - Seed errors related to incompatible reads ids solved (SRA data files were often incompatible).
-**21/04/17**
-- It is now possible to use bz2 zipped read files as input.
-- Long repeats (> 400 bp) won't make the assembly get stuck in a loop anymore.
-- Several read id's were added to the library.

 ## Cite